 Youth Are Experts of Their Own Lives and Their Own Trauma

 Reactions triggered by trauma are not personalized toward you.
 The main thing you need to know to be trauma-sensitive is the difference between won't and can't.
 When children sense a threat, their emotions take over.
 Not even they are understanding the cause and effect between their brains kicking into a Fight-Flight-Freeze-or-Fiddle About response and how they might react.
-It's not always that they WON'T do their homework or make their bed; sometimes, they just CAN'T.
+It's not that they WON'T do their homework or make their bed; sometimes, they just CAN'T.

 ALL trauma is real to those experiencing it.
 Although there are general behavioral challenges that show up in youth who have experienced trauma, each has their own mixture of responses that are uniquely theirs.
-So, if you can be sensitive to how you interact with a child who has experienced trauma, then you will naturally do a much better job of creating a safe and compassionate space for ALL of your students, children or mentees.
+So, if you can be sensitive to how you interact with a child who has experienced trauma, then you will naturally do a much better job of creating a safe and compassionate space for ALL children or mentees.